 2. Clean the injection site

 Choose an injection site on your belly.
-It is best around the belly button (navel).
+It should be preferably around, but at least 5 cm away from your belly button (navel).
 To reduce skin irritation, select a different part of your belly each day.

 Clean the skin at your chosen injection site with your second alcohol swab - use a circular motion.